 - Don’t let your dog eat feces (animal or dog poop) or garbage

 If your dog is old, has canine bad breath frequently, or, if you just can’t get it under control, there is still something that you can do.
 You can freshen your dog’s breath with a canine bad breath mouth spray like Oral Health Mouth Spray.

 It’s a painless way to handle the problem, and you’ll still be able to be close to your Weimaraner dog or puppy.

-If your dog has bad breath that doesn’t improve with daily teeth brushing or other obvious treatments over time, you should consider having your veterinarian examine your dog.
+If your dog has bad breath, it should improve with daily teeth brushing or other obvious treatments over time.
+If it doesn’t, you should consider having your veterinarian examine your dog.

 Your Weinheimer may need a more thorough teeth cleaning (by the Vet), or your dog’s canine bad breath may be a symptom of something more serious.